 Being financially responsible is more important than investing

 Anyone can invest money.
 And saving money in your 20s is good and all, but there comes a point where you need to make sure you’re in the proper position to do so.
 If you’ve accumulated debt, particularly high interest debt like line of credits, credit cards or high interest car loans, you’re better off eliminating that debt before you even save.
+If you’re looking for more advice, check out this piece on getting out of credit card debt.

 The key to getting a head start on saving for retirement in your 20s is to be financially responsible.
 I know that’s really hard to understand when you’re living it up in your younger years, but you’ll thank yourself later.